 In 2019, Bergen’s system of toll roads expanded as prices were increased.
 Our interactive route planner told readers how much more their commute was going to cost them.

-A visual journey through eight decades of elections in Germany featuring campaign posters, election results, interviews with first-time voters in each election and Tagesspiegel front pages.
+A visual journey through eight decades of elections in Germany featuring campaign posters, election results, interviews with first-time voters and historical front pages.